 The financial statements include certain prior-year comparative information.
-Such summarized information does not include sufficient detail to constitute a presentation in accordance with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Plan's financial statements for the year ended September 30, 2016, from which the information was derived.
-Certain reclassifications have been made to the prior year financial statements in order for them to be in conformity with the current year presentation.
+Such summarized information does not include sufficient detail in the notes to financial statements to constitute a presentation in accordance with accounting principles generally accepted in the United States of America.
+Accordingly, such information should be read in conjunction with the Plan's financial statements for the year ended September 30, 2017, from which the information was derived.